fontra/fontra-blog/content/blog/linux-support/linux-support.md

 This is an invited guest blog post by [Dr. Anirban Mitra](https://github.com/mitradranirban).

-# Fontra Font Editor in GNU/Linux Desktop
+# Fontra Font Editor on GNU/Linux Desktop

 Fontra is a free/libre open source cross-platform browser-based variable-first font editor.